a-shine/pm-for-startups/deck2.md

 Notes:

 - Defer commitment (JiT)
-- The concept of learning and focus on upskilling the team is key
+- **The concept of learning and focus on upskilling the team is key**
 - How are the Lean principles relevant to us?
 - Do you see anything here that would be exclusive to manufacturing?
+No!

 --